FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 The cat should now have a jet of smoke running from its jetpack.
 You may need to tweak the jet's particle size and its speed on the "FX" tab.

-Let's add a bit of dynamics to this jet: we will spawn new particles only when the cat flies up.
+Let's add a bit of dynamic to this jet: we will spawn new particles only when the cat flies up.
 We have the reference `this.jet`, and we can use it to pause emitter and unpause it when the player presses or releases the screen.

 Open the cat's "On Step" tab and place this piece of code after the "game over" condition: